6th April 2018

 Project Icewine Overview

 In November 2014, the Company entered into a binding agreement with Burgundy Xploration (BEX) to acquire a significant working interest (87.5%, reducing to 77.5% on spud of the first well on the project) in a large acreage position on a multiple objective, liquids rich exploration opportunity onshore Alaska, North America, referred to as Project Icewine.
-In June 2016, the gross acreage position was expanded to 271,119 contiguous acres (210,250 acres net to the Company).
-In December 2016 the Company successfully bid on additional acres.
-On award the Project Icewine gross acreage position will be further expanded to ~690,000 contiguous acres (~400,000 acres net to the Company assuming all rights are taken up).
+The current gross acreage position is ~475,000 contiguous acres (301,000 acres net to the Company).

 The Project is located on an all year operational access road with both conventional and unconventional oil potential.
 The primary term for the State leases is 10 years with no mandatory relinquishment and a low 16.5% royalty.

 The HRZ liquids-rich resource play has been successfully evaluated based on core obtained in the recently completed (December 2015) Icewine #1 exploration well, marking the completion of Phase I of Project Icewine.
 Phase II has now commenced, with drilling at the follow-up appraisal well, Icewine#2, commencing early 2Q2017.
-Production testing is scheduled to occur in mid-2017.
+Production testing is ongoing.

 Significant conventional prospectivity has also been identified on recently acquired 2D seismic across the project acreage.